-In our home, if Fred doesn’t get at least one banana for breakfast, he doesn’t even consider it much of a breakfast at all.
-It’s serious.
-He just has to have it.
-Thing is, he prefers the bright yellow bananas, and when they start to turn spotty (like the image below), they sort of lose their ‘just peel and eat’ value, and off to the side they go.
+Do you have someone in your house who loves bananas for breakfast, but prefers to eat ONLY the bright yellow bananas?
+So when they start to turn spotty like the image below, they sort of lose their ‘just peel and eat’ value, and off to the side they go.

 I do anything to avoid throwing them away, so when I see them start to go off to the side, my wheels start turning.
 If all we have are onesies and twosies, I cut them in half and freeze them for smoothies, if we have more, I know I’ll be making banana bread soon.

 For this recipe, I use bananas like the ones in the image above, and also when they are beyond spotty, and suuuuuper ripe (like the ones in the image below).
 The darker the skin, the sweeter the bananas are, and their flavor is even more pronounced.